-I have to admit, running two businesses - ItsSimpleWorld is now live so you better check it out - can be hard in keeping things organised.
+I have to admit, running two businesses - ItsSimpleWorld is now operating so you better check it out - can be hard in keeping things organised.
 And, let's be honest, physical organisation will ensure an un-scattered mind and one-hundred per cent focus.
 Here are my tips to keeping everything together.

 1. Write It Down.

 Whatever it is, log it on your notepad.
 Whether it is shopping lists (this is a must for me as I come back from the supermarket with everything but the item I went in for), friends and family birthday information, summaries of business meetings or dates bills are due note it.
 Use a diary to do it so yu can easily find the info.
 Write down all the relevant details, then return to it several minutes later and check that what you have written has included everything you need to know.
 After all, we cannot remember everything, but if it is written down you may begin to process certain elements in your long-term memory through writing it down but the significant details are there for you to decipher later.

 This really goes with Point 1.
 Give yourself a deadline on tasks, as if you don't. tasks will never be completed.
 I am not just talking about work-related deadlines.
 Consider your personal objectives and make sure your dreams come true by creating a plan.